coq-community/coq-dpdgraph/README.md

 coq-dpdgraph
 ============

-Build dependency graphs between COQ objects, where COQ is the famous formal proof management system (see http://coq.inria.fr/).
+Build dependency graphs between Coq objects, where Coq is the famous formal proof management system (see http://coq.inria.fr/).

 ### What's inside ?

-First of all, it is a small tool (a Coq plugin) that extracts the dependencies between COQ objects, and produces a file (we suggest using the suffix .dpd) with this information.
+First of all, it is a small tool (a Coq plug-in) that extracts the dependencies between Coq objects, and produces a file (we suggest using the suffix .dpd) with this information.

+The idea is that other small tools can be then developed to process the .dpd files.
+At the moment, there is:
-Then, another tool reads these .dpd files and produces a graph file using .dot format (cf. http://www.graphviz.org/) that makes possible to view them.
+- `dpd2dot` that reads these .dpd files and produces a graph file using .dot format (cf. http://www.graphviz.org/) that makes possible to view them;
+- `dpdusage`: to find unused definitions.

-The idea is that other small tools can be developed later on to process the .dpd files.
+Hope other tools later on to do more things.
+Feel free to contribute!

 ### How to get it